 If you choose to take on this apprenticeship you can learn a wide variety of sheet metal work including HVAC service.

-However, before you can enter into the program you must meet several requirements.
-You will be required to be over of the age of 18 and submit three letters of recommendation.
+However, before you can enter the program you must meet several requirements.
+You will be required to be over the age of 18 and submit three letters of recommendation.
 After you have met these requirements, you could be presented with the opportunity of a lifetime.